 On April 25, 2012, Dairyland USA Corporation, The Chefs' Warehouse Mid-Atlantic, LLC, Bel Canto Foods, LLC, The Chefs' Warehouse West Coast, LLC, The Chefs' Warehouse of Florida, LLC (each a "Borrower" and collectively, the "Borrowers"), the Company and Chefs' Warehouse Parent, LLC (together with the Company, the "Guarantors") entered into a senior secured credit facility (the "New Credit Agreement") with the lenders from time to time party thereto, JPMorgan Chase Bank, N.A. ("Chase"), as Administrative Agent, and the other parties thereto.
+On August 29, 2012, Michael's was added as a borrower under the New Credit Agreement.

 The New Credit Agreement provides for a senior secured term loan facility (the "New Term Loan Facility") in the aggregate amount of up to \$40,000 (the loans thereunder, the "New Term Loans") and a senior secured revolving loan facility (the "New Revolving Credit Facility" and, together with the New Term Loan Facility, the "New Credit Facilities") of up to an aggregate amount of \$100,000 (the loans thereunder, the "New Revolving Credit Loans"), of which up to \$1,000 is available for letters of credit and up to \$3,000 is available for short-term borrowings on a swingline basis.
-The New Credit Agreement also provides that the Borrowers may, at their option, increase the aggregate amount of either borrowings under the New Revolving Credit Facility or the New Term Loan Facility in an aggregate amount up to \$40,000 (but in not less than \$10,000 increments) without the consent of any lenders not participating in such increase, subject to certain customary conditions and lenders committing to provide the increase in funding.
-There can be no assurance that additional funding will become available.
+The New Credit Agreement also provides that the Borrowers may, at their option, increase the aggregate amount of either borrowings under the New Revolving Credit Facility or the New Term Loan Facility in an aggregate amount up to \$40,000 (but in not less than \$10,000 increments) (the "Accordion") without the consent of any lenders not participating in such increase, subject to certain customary conditions and lenders committing to provide the increase in funding.
+On September 28, 2012, the Borrowers under the New Credit Agreement exercised the Accordion in full to increase the aggregate commitments under the New Revolving Credit Facility portion of the New Credit Agreement by \$40,000.
+As a result of the Borrowers' exercise of the Accordion, borrowing capacity under the New Revolving Credit Loans increased from \$100,000 to \$140,000.
+All other terms of the New Credit Agreement remain unchanged.
 Unutilized commitments under the New Revolving Credit Facility portion of the New Credit Agreement are subject to a per annum fee of 0.40%.
 A fronting fee of 0.25% per annum is payable on the face amount of each letter of credit issued under the New Credit Facilities.